-5.1 The selection of varieties of common knowledge to be grown in the trial with the candidate varieties and the way in which these varieties are divided into groups to facilitate the assessment of distinctness are aided by the use of grouping characteristics.

-- 5.2 Grouping characteristics are those in which the documented states of expression, even where produced at different locations, can be used, either individually or in combination with other such characteristics: (a) to select varieties of common knowledge that can be excluded from the growing trial used for examination of distinctness; and (b) to organise the growing trial so that similar varieties are grouped together. - 5.3 The following have been agreed as useful grouping characteristics: - a) Leaf: length (characteristic 3) - b) Leaf: profile of apical part in longitudinal section (characteristic 9) - c) Seed: size (characteristic 19) - d) Seed: collar (characteristic 20) - 5.4 If characteristics other than those mentioned in the list of grouping characteristics and/or from the table of characteristics and/or from the Technical Questionnaire sections 5 and 7 are used for the selection of varieties to be included into the growing trial, the EO shall inform the CPVO and seek the prior consent of the CPVO before using these characteristics. - 5.5 Guidance for the use of grouping characteristics, in the process of examining distinctness, is provided through the UPOV-General Introduction to DUS and document TGP/9 "Examining Distinctness".
+- 5.1 The selection of varieties of common knowledge to be grown in the trial with the candidate varieties and the way in which these varieties are divided into groups to facilitate the assessment of distinctness are aided by the use of grouping characteristics. - 5.2 Grouping characteristics are those in which the documented states of expression, even where produced at different locations, can be used, either individually or in combination with other such characteristics: (a) to select varieties of common knowledge that can be excluded from the growing trial used for examination of distinctness; and (b) to organise the growing trial so that similar varieties are grouped together. - 5.3 The following have been agreed as useful grouping characteristics: - a) Leaf: type (characteristic 3) - b) Root: anthocyanin coloration of skin above soil (characteristic 13) - c) Root: intensity of anthocyanin coloration of skin above soil (characteristic 14.1 and 14.2) - d) Pseudostem: anthocyanin coloration between leaf scars (characteristic 20) - e) Root: colour of flesh (characteristic 21) - f) Male sterility (characteristic 23) - 5.4 If characteristics other than those mentioned in the list of grouping characteristics and/or from the table of characteristics and/or from the Technical Questionnaire sections 5 and 7. are used for the selection of varieties to be included into the growing trial, the EO shall inform the CPVO and seek the prior consent of the CPVO before using these characteristics. - 5.5 Guidance for the use of grouping characteristics, in the process of examining distinctness, is provided through the UPOV-General Introduction to DUS and document TGP/9 "Examining Distinctness".